 Paphos district has quite a few lovely towns and villages dotted around.
 Lots of Brits live there, especially in places like Peyia and Tala.
 That means no language problems.
 If you venture further into the hills, a few words of Greek will be very helpful to get by.

-Peyia and Tala are very popular for full time living among expats.
+Peyia and Tala are very popular for the full-time living among expats.
 There are plenty of restaurants and tavernas in both places, and they are close to Coral Bay.

 Peyia is a bit overbuilt.
 The nice areas of Peyia can mostly be found on the outskirts.
 It’s also quite a drive to Paphos.
 Tala is closer to Paphos but has fewer facilities.

 In the eastern part of Cyprus, just south of Famagusta, lies the lively and vibrant town of Ayia Napa.
-It is a favourite international seaside resort with all the paraphernalia and amenities that come with that.
-It is crowded, dynamic, loud, full of entertainment and typical tourist activities such as water-skiing, windsurfing, canoeing, scuba diving and speed boating.
+It is a favorite international seaside resort with all the paraphernalia and amenities that come with that.
+It is crowded, dynamic, loud, and full of entertainment and typical tourist activities such as water skiing, windsurfing, canoeing, scuba diving, and speed boating.

 Ayia Napa has 14 beaches, and all of them have been awarded the Blue Flag status.

 Nissi, a beach on Nissi Avenue, gets really crowded in summer; it has a fantastic beach bar, which plays music throughout the day and offers events such as foam parties and games if that’s what you’re looking for!

 Harbor Beach is one of Cyprus’s longest beaches and is much more family-friendly.